This Version Posted: January 14, 2021

-- If you’re unable to resolve concerns, or want to report a workplace health and safety incident, critical injury, fatality, or work refusal, call the Health and Safety Contact Centre at the Ministry of Labour to report your complaint.
-You can speak to a representative at 1-877-202-0008
+- If you’re unable to resolve concerns, or want to report a workplace health and safety incident, critical injury, fatality, or work refusal, call the Health and Safety Contact Centre at the Ministry of Labour to report your issue.
+You can speak to a representative at 1-877-202-0008.

 - For less urgent health and safety issues, file an online complaint now.
 The Health and Safety Contact Centre will review and respond in due course.

 - If you’ve been fired or punished for exercising your rights under the Ontario Health and Safety Act, you can file a reprisal complaint with the Ontario Labour Relations Board.

 - Companies and workplaces that have questions about this closure order can call Ontario’s Stop the Spread Business Information Line at 1-888-444-3659.